 Latera Davis serves as the Director of the Office of Professional Development and Standards for the Georgia Department of Juvenile Justice.
 She received a B.S. in Criminal Justice at Georgia State University and holds a master’s degree in Social Work and Public Administration.
 As the Director, she is responsible for statewide leadership and the oversight of the Office of Professional Development, Compliance Unit, Victim and Volunteer Services, and Emergency Management.

-Pamela Johnson is Deputy Commissioner over the Division of Secure Detention and Secure Campuses where she is responsible for the daily management of 19 Regional Youth Detention Centers (RYDC) and 7 Youth Development Campuses (YDC) in the DJJ system.
-RYDCs provide temporary, secure care and supervision to youth who have been charged with offenses or who have been adjudicated delinquent and are awaiting placement.
-DC Johnson has served with dedication to Georgia’s Juvenile Justice system during the past 20 years, working in professional roles throughout the Agency.
+Deputy Commissioner Pamela Johnson oversees the Division of Secure Detention where she is responsible for the daily management of 19 Regional Youth Detention Centers and 7 Youth Development Campuses.
+Deputy Commissioner Johnson has served with dedication to the Department of Juvenile Justice for more than 20 years.

-Victor Roberts is Deputy Commissioner at the Division of Community Services, responsible for intake, case management, probation, supervision, detention planning, aftercare supervision and Re-entry services.
-In some areas, county staff provides intake and probation or shared services with the Department.
+Deputy Commissioner Victor Roberts guides the Division of Community Services, and is responsible for intake, case management, probation, supervision, detention planning, aftercare supervision and Re-entry services.
 Intake is the decision-making point at which a youth is either diverted from or formally processed into the juvenile justice system.
 Deputy Commissioner Roberts has been providing professional services for youth at the Department of Juvenile Justice for over 20 years.

 Margaret Cawood is Deputy Commissioner for the Division of Support Services (DSS).
 This Division is responsible for the Office of Behavioral Health Services (OBHS), the Office of Classification and Transportation Services (OCATS), and the Office of Nutrition, and medical and dental services.
-DSS Regionals provide consultation and oversight of PBIS program and recreation activities.
-These services are provided on a daily basis to youth in DJJ care in all 26 secure facilities where the Division has been expanding its agency role as a result of Georgia's Juvenile Justice Reform.
+DSS Regionals provide consultation and oversight of PBIS program and recreation activities in all 26 secure facilities.
 Deputy Commissioner Cawood has more than 30 years of experience in community mental health services, residential programming and the youth development field.
 Eighteen of those years have been with the Department of Juvenile Justice.

 Shawanda Reynolds-Cobb is Deputy Commissioner of the Division of Administrative Services.
-Administrative Services encompasses the Office of Contracts, Office of Grants and Building Services, Office of Technology and Information Services, Office of Assets and Property Management, Office of Real Estate Management and Strategic Planning, Office of Engineering and the DJJ Criminal History Unit.
-DC Reynolds-Cobb has 25 years of state experience including time worked at the Criminal Justice Council overseeing the Georgia Crime Victims Compensation Program.
+Administrative Services encompasses the Office of Contracts, Office of Grants and Building Services, Office of Technology and Information Services, Office of Assets and Property Management, Office of Real Estate Management and Strategic Planning as well as the Office of Engineering.
+DC Reynolds-Cobb has 25 years of state experience including time worked at the Criminal Justice Coordinating Council overseeing the Georgia Crime Victims Compensation Program.